Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

 \DpartnerBC{P1}{If you use Tab, it completes it for you without you having to remove the test.
 So Tab always means ‘complete this’ and replaces what is underneath it} \DCode{extra\_expl} \DpartnerAC{P3}{Ah, cool.} \DCode{acknowledge\_helpful}

-P1's remark isn't concerned with the product they are working on, but it's a general piece of advice on how to better use the IDE.
-That's why it's coded as \emph{Extra Explanation}. \end{example}
+\emph{CTeach} P1's remark is not concerned with the product they are working on.
+It is a general piece of advice on how to better use the IDE and barely relevant for the progress within the present session.
+That is why it is coded as \emph{Extra Explanation}. \end{exmpl}